NeVeSpl/NTypewriter/Documentation/Configuration.md

+## Configuration

 ### Nugets

-To create global configuration for your templates you will need this one:
+For using global configuration from user code (*.nt.cs), local configuration does not need one.

 https://www.nuget.org/packages/NTypewriter.Editor.Config/

 ### Local vs Global configuration

-All available here options you can set in two ways:
+All available here options can be set in two ways:
  - in separate c# file (with *.nt.cs extension) that will be used by all templates in the given project (aka global configuration)
  - inside *.nt template (aka local configuration)